westonganger/paper_trail-association_tracking/README.md

 1. Not compatible with transactional tests, see [PT Issue #542](https://github.com/airblade/paper_trail/issues/542).
 However, apparently there has been some success by using the [transactional_capybara](https://rubygems.org/gems/transactional_capybara) gem.

-# Contributing

-We use the `appraisal` gem for testing multiple versions of `paper_trail` and `activerecord`.
-Please use the following steps to test using `appraisal`.

-1. `bundle exec appraisal install`
-2. `bundle exec appraisal rake test`

 # Credits

 Maintained by [Weston Ganger](https://westonganger.com) - [@westonganger](https://github.com/westonganger)